 Tips and Treatment

-The symptoms associated with high blood pressure have been successfully treated by TCM for centuries using a variety of natural methods in combination.
-Acupuncture restores and balances the function of the affected organs.
-Chinese herbal formulas work to support the organs without negative side effects.
-Energy practice like Qigong helps your organs function more efficiently and at their peak, thereby conserving energy.
+The symptoms associated with high blood pressure have been successfully treated by TCM for centuries using a variety of natural methods.
+Acupuncture restores and balances the function of the affected organs, herbal formulas support the organs without negative side effects, and energy practice like Qigong helps your organs function more efficiently and at their peak, thereby conserving energy.
 Because it helps calm the mind and emotions, meditation is also a deeply healing practice.
-Lifestyle adjustments are also important components in regaining balance and health if you have high blood pressure.
-Reducing stress and managing the emotions are essential.
+With high blood pressure, lifestyle adjustments are also important components in regaining balance and health, as well as reducing stress and managing emotions.

 Changes in diet—what, when, and how you eat—promote healing as well.
 Food is one of the body’s two major sources of energy.
 Focus on foods with an energy essence that nourishes the unbalanced organs.
-For the Kidney, be sure to include shellfish (clams, lobster, oysters, shrimp and squid), beans (especially black beans), and toasted nuts (pine nuts and walnuts).
+For the Kidney, include shellfish (clams, lobster, oysters, shrimp and squid), beans (especially black beans), and toasted nuts (pine nuts and walnuts).
 The Heart benefits from eating broccoli, broccoli rabe, and watermelon.
-Celery, which helps increase Stomach Qi and removes heat from the body, and zucchini, a vegetable that has a cool essence, both help heal the Stomach.
-Also, warm and cooked foods support the function of the Stomach.
-Eat regular meals in a calm, peaceful environment.
-Just adding these few tips to your daily life on a regular basis can help maximize your healing.
+Celery, which helps increase Stomach Qi and removes heat from the body, and zucchini, a vegetable with a cooling essence, support Stomach function.
+Eat warming foods in a calm, peaceful environment to aid in digestion.
+Adding these few tips to your daily life on a regular basis can help maximize your healing.